ContinuityControl/continuitycontrol.github.io/_posts/2014-12-25-thinking-at-the-object-level.md

 * Gregor Hohpe's [Starbucks Does Not Use Two-Phase Commit](http://www.eaipatterns.com/ramblings/18_starbucks.html)

 By simulating real-world interactions, you can get into the role, and really feel the interaction.
 This helps you _feel_ what the objects are doing, and clarifies their roles and responsibilities.

-## Some Familiar Examples of Thinking at the Object Level

-The Null Object pattern is a good example.
-It shows how to fix a problem - lots of similar nil checks - by adding a new kind of object, just for the nil cases.

-Presenters are another object-level pattern, one that shows how to keep view-specific logic out of your views AND your models.

-Patterns are still kind of taboo in the Ruby community, even after Russ Olsen's very good book on them.
-They're part of the baby that was in the Java-bathwater we hastily threw out.
-Which is a shame, because there's good stuff in there.

-## Some Less-Familiar Examples of Thinking at the Object Level

-### The Composite Pattern

-Talk about Appendix A & B, and recursion.
-Or, maybe this is the visitor pattern?
-Think about it.

-### The Template Pattern

-I don't like the template pattern much, because it requires a lot of shared knowledge between the subclass and the baseclass.
-I find the strategy pattern to be a

-# Don't We Do This Already?

-What about DRY?
-Demeter?
-SOLID?
-Don't we talk a lot about object design?

-It's true that these are concepts most ruby programmers know about.

-But they're principles, not patterns or design strategies.
-They won't help you design things, but they WILL tell you how you've done.
-Designing only by these principles is like flying by instruments - you can do it, but if you don't have to, why bother?

-# Why Don't We Do This Already?

-It's not that we don't talk about object structure or classes that much - we do - but it's easy for a new programmer to just focus on the method-level stuff.
-Flog and CodeClimate work at that level.
-Blog posts often talk about methods - maybe because it's easy to embed a short bit of code into a blog post.
-To talk about object-level design, you'd need a lot more code.
-Maybe we need a more-compact language for talking about objects and classes, and their relationships to each other.
-Maybe we should take another look at UML.

-(I think we talk about it less now partly because Rails is so opinionated: if there's one right way to do it, you don't have to figure anything out.)

-TDD is another reason we talk about this less.
-TDD is almost an un-technique: rather than design your objects, Test-Driven Design says write a test, make it pass, refactor the code, and then do it again.
-Keep doing that until your app is done.
-The tests will keep you honest, while the refactoring steps will let your object structure emerge.